jrmadsen67/laravel-route-coverage-test/README.md

 The `xCoverageTest` has a funny name for a reason - PhpUnit runs tests in alphabetical order.
 To most easily capture all the test coverage data *first*, keep it named to run last, and in your Feature directory.

-Also - the output relies routes having names to give useful data.
-But sicne you're all smart enough to be using named routes, that won't be an issue for you in any case.
+Also - the output relies on routes having names to give useful data.
+But since you're all smart enough to be using named routes, that won't be an issue for you in any case.

 Happy Testing!